-The title in bold speaks for itself.
-The more a teacher talks, the less opportunity there is for the student to talk.
-Especially in an ESL class, students need time to talk.
+This one is pretty self-explanatory; the more a teacher talks, the less opportunity there is for the student to talk.
+Especially in an ESL class, students need time to practice speaking.
 More importantly, they need time to think, prepare their thoughts, translate, and decipher how to say it out loud.
 Embrace silence in the classroom as a good thing, and give your students time to think.

 Seriously?
-Students don't need to, nor do they want to hear your entire thought process of past, present, and future activities out loud.
-For ESL learners, this can be boring, extremely hard to comprehend, and just plain unnecessary.
-This goes hand-in-hand with TTT.
-Tell the students what they need to know, then save your blabber for the break room.
+Students don't need, nor do they want, to hear your entire thought process of past, present, and future activities out loud.
+For ESL learners, this can be boring, hard to comprehend, and just plain unnecessary.
+This goes hand-in-hand with the first mistake, too much teacher talking time.
+Tell the students what they need to know, and save your stream-of-consciousness for the break room.